-In compliance with the Temple University non-discriminatory policy, the ATP does not discriminate on the basis of age, color, disability, marital status, nations origin or ethnic origin, race, religion, sex (including pregnancy), sexual orientation, veteran status and genetic information.
+In compliance with the Temple University non-discriminatory policy, the ATP does not discriminate on the basis of age, color, disability, marital status, national origin or ethnic origin, race, religion, sex (including pregnancy), sexual orientation, gender identity, genetic information, or veteran status.
 In addition, it is these guidelines of the ATP that extend these principles into our daily work.
 All coaches, staff, and athletes must be judged and treated under these same conditions.